fbpx

 What is the maximum loan-to-value for Portuguese mortgages?

-The maximum loan-to-value for Portuguese mortgages for non-residents is between 70 percent to 80 percent of the property’s purchase price.
+The maximum loan-to-value for Portuguese mortgages for non-residents is between 70 percent and 80 percent of the property’s purchase price.

 What are the lending criteria for a mortgage in Portugal?